zeozeozeo/x3/README.md

 ## Smart continuation triggers

 x3 can optionally use [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) locally to determine whether a message in a server is a continuation of the previous topic.
+MiniLM is ~20MB in size and can run practically realtime on my RPi 4's CPU.

 The ONNX model is loaded from disk but not included in the repo.
 Download a Sentence Transformers ONNX export, for example: